linkerd/linkerd2/STEERING.md

 The Steering Committee comprises at most 7 people.
 To be eligible for membership in the Steering Committee, you must:

-1. Have been responsible for a production Linkerd deployment of non-trivial size within the past two years.
+1. Be currently responsible for a production Linkerd deployment of non-trivial size, or have been responsible for such a deployment within the past two years.
-2. Be willing and able to attend regularly-scheduled Steering Committee meetings
+2. Be willing and able to attend regularly-scheduled Steering Committee meetings.
 3. Abide by Linkerd's Code of Conduct.

 Candidates for membership will be nominated by current Steering Committee